mortolian/mortolian/README.md

 - I am starting a new project called "Shortento.com".
 The idea is to build a platform that helps you link your resources in all kinds of different ways using DNS and Link shorteners.
 I think it will be an amazing and challenging project to work on.
 I look forward to start work on the mock site soon.

+- I just completed my new personal portfolio.
+Have a look and let me know what you think. [gideon.dev](https://gideon.dev)

 ___

 You can find me on [LinkedIn](https://linkedin.mortolio.com) and I have a portfolio [Website](https://gideon.dev) as well.